Meet the SoftNAS Leadership Team

 As Chairman of SoftNAS LLC, Randy consults with the executive team on strategic business, finance and other matters.
 He also leads the shareholder and Board meetings for the company.

 Rick Braddy is an innovator, leader and visionary with more than 30 years’ of technology experience and a proven track record of taking on business and technology challenges and making high-stakes decisions.
 Rick is a serial entrepreneur and former Chief Technology Officer of the CITRIX Systems XenApp and XenDesktop group and former Group Architect with BMC Software.
 During his 6 years with CITRIX, Rick led the product management, architecture, business and technology strategy teams that helped the company grow from a $425 million, single-product company into a leading, diversified global enterprise software company with more than $1 billion in annual revenues.
 Rick is also a United States Air Force veteran, with military experience in top-secret cryptographic voice and data systems at NORAD / Cheyenne Mountain Complex.
-Rick is responsible for SoftNAS day-to-day operations, business and technology strategy, finance, R&D and e-commerce infrastructure.
-Rick also looks after the company’s online marketing, lead-generation and product strategy areas.
+Rick is responsible for SoftNAS business and technology strategy as well as and R&D.

 Michael (Mickey) E. Henry—Manager and Senior Partner